REDWEB

 const { SOCKET_OPTIONS } = require('redweb')

-// { port: 3000, ssl: null, routes: [] }
+// { port: 3000, ssl: null, listen: true, routes: [] }

 Methods